This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage your child's intoeing:

 - Do not use any corrective devices unless directed.
-Shoes, shoe inserts, or cables do not help fix the problem.
+Shoe inserts and cables do not help fix the problem.
 They can also make it hard for your child to play and walk.
-Do not use any of these devices unless your child's healthcare provider tells you to.

 - Stretch your infant's foot as directed.
 You may be shown stretching exercises for your infant's feet.
 You may need to do the stretches a few times each day.